bduong4/just-the-docs/index.md

 TeamViewer is a flexible tool that users can use to improve their productivity in an online workspace.
 Get started on the [first task in this guide](...).

 ---

-Just the Docs is distributed by an [MIT license](https://github.com/pmarsceill/just-the-docs/tree/master/LICENSE.txt).